krutman/krutman_app/README.md

-This is my first RoR Application by [M. Krutman]
+Ruby on Rails Tutorial Application by [M. Krutman]